-According to Martinez: "RF is a big concern, because if something creates interference, how do you mitigate the result of that?
+According to Bose: "RF compatibility is a big concern, because if something creates interference, how do you mitigate the result of that?
 Does something stop working resulting in a catastrophic failure?"
 As a result, he believes there’s a huge testing need in this area, "and this isn’t just testing the electronics, this is at times putting the vehicle in a chamber," he concludes.

 Shared mobility will force new standards and testing

 Another challenge facing the rapidly evolving industry is that of mobility, where car-sharing and ride-haling play an ever increasing role in consumers’ choice of transportation.
 In this model, companies such as Uber, Lyft, China’s Didi and South East Asia’s NuTonomy will offer L4 and even L5 self-driving ‘taxi’ services to commuters.

 This shift to mobility opens the door for OEMs to become hardware suppliers to emerging on-demand service providers: An opportunity that Volvo latched onto when it became the first manufacturer to sign a deal with Uber for the supply of 24,000 XC90s equipped with the core autonomous driving technologies that the ride-hailing company needed to develop its own self-driving features.